Gostkowski finally delivers in Titans’ 16-14 win at Denver

-DENVER (AP) — New kicker Stephen Gostkowski avoided a disastrous debut with the Tennessee Titans and just in time.

-The Titans escaped Denver with a 16-14 victory Monday night on Gostkowski’s 25-yard field goal with 17 seconds left after he’d missed four kicks, one in each quarter.
+“We’re happy to get a win,” Titans quarterback Ryan Tannehill said.
+“Any win in the NFL is a good win.
+I’ll take it.
+They don’t put any asterisks on it in the win column.”

-Titans coach Mike Vrabel said he had no qualms about sending Gostkowski out for the game-winner.
+Titans coach and ex-teammate Mike Vrabel said he had no qualms about sending Gostkowski out for another try,

-Gostkowski missed three field goals: one wide left, another wide right and then a block, and he missed an extra point that loomed large until he atoned for his awful night at the very end.
+Gostkowski missed every way you can think of: wide left, wide right, a block and a shanked extra point that loomed large until he atoned for his awful night in the final seconds.

-“You can’t expect him to miss them all,” said Broncos defender Jurrell Casey, who was traded from Tennessee in the offseason.
+“You can’t expect him to miss them all,” said Broncos defensive lineman Jurrell Casey, who was traded from Tennessee in the offseason.

 Gostkowski never missed three field goals in a game during his 14 seasons in New England, where he won three Super Bowl rings, made four Pro Bowls and left this offseason as the Patriots’ all-time leading scorer.